jytime/Mask_RCNN_Pytorch/README.md

         cd ../../

-    where arch is determined by your GPU model:
+    where 'arch' is determined by your GPU model:

     | GPU  | TitanX | GTX 960M | GTX 1070 | GTX 1080 (Ti) |
     | :--: | :--:   | :--:     | :--:     | :--: |